Yoga and Positive Emotions

 In 1998, researcher Barbara Fredrickson published a paper called “What good are positive emotions?”
 The paper discussed, in detail, the importance of positive emotions on cognition, action, and interpersonal relationships.
 While at the time it was arguably a risky scientific article, it turned out to be pivotal.
 Prior to this, most research focused almost exclusively on understanding and regulating negative emotions, and the study of positive emotions had taken a backseat.
-But in this paper, Dr. Fredrickson shined a light on just how important positive emotions are to our health, our relationships, and the quality of our lives—not just in the short term, but also in the long run.
+But, in this paper, Barbara shone a light on just how important positive emotions are to our health, our relationships, and the quality of our lives—not just in the short term, but also in the long run.

 A decade later, the impact of positive emotions is coming under the scrutiny of scientists as they continue to gain new understanding of how positive emotions can improve mental and even physical health.